 The afternoon tea became popular later on, and is today a big part of English culture, together with “Elevensies” and “High Tea”.

 A typical afternoon tea usually include warm scones with clotted cream and jam, finger sandwiches, and of course a pot of tea – in London there has been an “explosion” of afternoon tea houses, so there are loads of great places to check out.

-Most tea houses are in the city center, so if you really want to splurge and indulge in afternoon teas, stay close, and visit Grange Hotels for central london hotels.
+Most tea houses are in the city center, so if you really want to splurge and indulge in afternoon teas, stay close, and visit Hotels for central London hotels.